 To allow adequate time between death and burial to observe social customs such as visitations and funeral services.
 Especially important if family is travelling long distances to attend.

 Cosmetic work is often used for aesthetic reasons, making the deceased much more presentable.
-This is especially true in the case of bodily trama that has occured.
+This is especially the case with bodily trauma that has occurred, many issues may be obscured.

 Prefaring Funeral / Memorial Service